Digithought/Sparstogram/readme.md

 - **Suggesting Enhancements:** For new features or improvements, open an issue with a clear title and description.
 - **Pull Requests:** For direct contributions, please make your changes in a separate branch and submit a pull request with a clear list of what you've done.

-TODO:
+### TODO:
 * kMeans computation - maybe even an option to maintain?
+(See https://github.com/Digithought/Histogram for a C# implementation)

 ### Environment